 His office is on the seventh floor of a building that's nowhere near a floodplain, so Robert Rosen had no particular fear of water damage to his IT equipment.
-But one weekend, in the office next door, the water filter in an office kitchen cracked, sending a stream of water onto the
+But one weekend, in the office next door, the water filter in an office kitchen cracked, sending a stream of water onto the floor and under the wall into his facilities.

 "It flooded our offices and made it up to the server room door.
 It made us shut our office down," said Rosen, CIO at the National Institute of Arthritis and Musculoskeletal and Skin Diseases.
 The agency is part of the National Institutes of Health at the U.S. Department of Health and Human Services in Bethesda, Md.